 And now, the moment we’ve all been waiting for!
 Production on Warner Bros. and DC’s upcoming film Aquaman has officially begun.

-On the clapperboard, we see Wan listed as director along with his cinematographer, Don Burgess, A.S.C.
-You can also see the official Aquaman symbol on the clapperboard.
+On the clapperboard, James Wan is listed as director along with his cinematographer, Don Burgess, A.S.C.
+The official Aquaman symbol is also featured on the clapperboard.

-Patrick Wilson, who plays Orm a.k.a. the Ocean Master in the film shared Wan’s tweet, expressing his excitement to begin filming.
+Patrick Wilson, who plays Orm a.k.a. the Ocean Master in the film shared Wan’s photo, expressing his excitement to begin filming.

 — patrick wilson (@patrickwilson73) May 3, 2017

 Here goes nothing, folks.
 Visionary director James Wan is going to bring his stylistic sensibilities to one of the most beloved superheroes in the DC lore.
 Here’s hoping that he makes a splash with Aquaman.